kvarak/dnd/docs/_Classes/druid.md

 Until you end this effect using your ***bonus action*** or fall unconscious, you have a +1 bonus to AC and resistance to all damage except psychic and fire.

 ### Power of the Forest
-At 10th level, select one of the following features:
+Select one of the following features:

 #### Greater Awakened Plant
 Your Plant Summoner abilities improves in the following ways: